-The monster was left to fight for himself in the novel, his creator, Victor Frankenstein, left him for dead.
-However, the monster was not going to accept this, he started to learn and grow through trial and error of his actions.
-He had to learn the basics of being a human from the beginning, he was a baby in this world.
-Therefore, the monster couldn’t talk or understand the environment around him, who the people were, where he was or even why he was there was a mystery to him.
-Home is a special place where you can always rely to go back to and be safe but for the monster, he did not have a home.
-The monster was obliged to build his own life, his own home, with no support from others.
-Alone in nature, the monster starts to experience the traits of human beings, he is becoming more aware of who he is.
-His feelings develop, he realises how lonely he is “I was a poor, helpless, miserable wretch” explaining that all he had was the “feeling pain invade me on all sides” therefore he had the natural human instinct and “sat down and wept.”
-However whilst being out there and experiencing these emotions, “a gentle light stole over the heavens and gave me a sensation of pleasure.”
-The natural moonlight dispersed over the monster, completely changing his mood.
+The Monster was left to fight for himself in the novel because his creator, Victor Frankenstein, left him for dead.
+However, The Monster could not accept this, he started to learn and grow through trial and error of his actions.
+He had to learn the basics of being a human from the beginning, he was a baby in the world.
+Therefore, The Monster couldn’t talk or understand the environment around him, who the people were or where he was, it was all a mystery to him.
+Home is a special place where you can always rely on safety and comfort but for The Monster, he did not have a home.
+The Monster was obliged to build his own life, his own home, with no support from others.
+Alone in nature, The Monster started to experience the traits of human beings, he was becoming more aware of who he was.
+His feelings developed and he realised how lonely he was “I was a poor, helpless, miserable wretch,” explaining that all he had was the “feeling pain invade me on all sides”.
+Therefore he had the natural human instinct and “sat down and wept.”
+However, whilst being out there and experiencing these emotions, “a gentle light stole over the heavens and gave me a sensation of pleasure.”
+The natural moonlight dispersed over The Monster, completely changing his mood.
 “I gazed with a kind of wonder.
 It moved slowly, but it enlightened my path, and I again went out in search of berries.”
-By being out at night, experiencing the rawness of nature, the monster was refreshed.
-Once the moonlight hit the monster, he was uplifted and had the desire to continue his quest for berries.
+By being out at night, experiencing the rawness of nature, The Monster was refreshed.
+Once the moonlight hit The Monster, he was uplifted and had the desire to continue his quest for berries.
 Like Frankenstein, nature was able to rejuvenate The Monster so he was feeling better and more motivated towards his search for knowledge.
 Nature was The Monster’s only company, therefore it helped him experience new emotions.
 The Monster experiences the “loveliness of its sunshine and the balminess of the air.
 I felt emotions of gentleness and pleasure”.
 The beauty of nature allowed The Monster to feel the same connection that humans have on each other.
 Victor left The Monster to nobody, he had to discover these feelings alone and it was with the help of nature that the feelings “that had long appeared dead, revive within me.”
 Nature gave The Monster a sense of humanity.